prototypdigital/skeletor/README.md

 ### Initialization

-1. Navigate your terminal to the "skeletor" folder
+1. Open the root of your react-native project in the terminal.
-2. Type in `yarn install`
+2. Type in `cd src && git submodule add git@github.com:prototypdigital/skeletor.git`
-3. Navigate your terminal to the "ios" folder
+3. Type in `cd skeletor && yarn init`
-4. Type in `pod install`
+4. You are good to go!

 ---